itsphily/qualitative_coding_agent/coding_output/MalariaConsortium.md

 ###### Evidence#4

-Evidence doc name: Unknown Document
+Evidence doc name: /Users/phili/Library/CloudStorage/Dropbox/Phil/LeoMarketing/Marketing/Coding agent/final_markdown_files/04_Malaria_Consortium short/01_Summaries/2021 GiveWell Summary.md

 Evidence quote: In 2015, ACCESS-SMC funded a baseline study of the prevalence of gene mutations in malaria parasites that are markers of drug resistance for the drugs used in SMC.

 Agreement level: strongly_agrees

-Reasoning for extracting quote: This quote shows that a baseline study (a form of data collection) was conducted before the main ACCESS-SMC intervention, directly confirming the insight that Malaria Consortium conducts data collection activities before implementation.
+Reasoning for extracting quote: This quote demonstrates that for the established SMC program, pre-intervention data collection was robust—evidenced by a detailed baseline study—strongly supporting the insight’s assertion that established programs like SMC have robust pre-intervention data collection.

-##### Strong Contextual Understanding and Technical Baselines; Less Evidence of Comprehensive Programmatic Outcome Baselines.
+##### Pre-Intervention Data Collection Strategically Timed as a Formative Phase

-Insight explanation: Malaria Consortium demonstrably invests in understanding the operational and epidemiological context before and during early intervention phases, tailoring its approach accordingly.
-Both reports highlight the establishment of specific technical baselines, such as for drug resistance.
-However, the deep synthesis report indicates a gap in evidence for MC systematically establishing its own comprehensive quantitative baselines for key *programmatic outcomes* (e.g., malaria incidence via its own pre-measurement) in all new intervention areas before program start.
-The process of translating rich contextual understanding into specific, measurable program targets also lacks clarity.
+Insight explanation: Both reports indicate that Malaria Consortium strategically times its pre-intervention data collection activities to occur before the full rollout or significant modification of programs or tools.
+The `adjusted_summary` shows this through examples of pilot tests and baseline studies preceding larger implementations.
+The `deep_synthesis_report` (Aspect: Timing) explicitly confirms this consistency, framing these activities as part of a 'formative phase' for design, a 'scoping/feasibility assessment,' or for 'baseline establishment.'
+The scale and formality of these timed activities appear to have evolved, becoming more defined for larger programs.

-Supporting evidence summary: Supported by 'Baseline Studies on Drug Resistance' and general contextual understanding (Adjusted Summary), and the 'Consistency/Convergence' on contextual understanding/technical baselines alongside 'Pervasive Absence/Silence' and 'Evidentiary Gaps' regarding systematic programmatic outcome baselines (Deep Synthesis Report for aspect 'Establishing baseline/understanding context').
+Supporting evidence summary: Supported by the nature of activities described in themes like 'Pilot Testing' and 'Baseline and Scoping Studies' (Adjusted Summary), and explicitly by the 'Consistency / Convergence', 'Highly Recurrent Patterns & Narratives', and 'Evolution / Change Over Time' sections for the 'Timing before intervention implementation' aspect (Deep Synthesis Report).

 Evidence Collected for this insight:

 ###### Evidence#1

-Evidence doc name: Unknown Document
+Evidence doc name: /Users/phili/Library/CloudStorage/Dropbox/Phil/LeoMarketing/Marketing/Coding agent/final_markdown_files/04_Malaria_Consortium short/02_Interview notes/2016-11-09 Interview Notes.md

-Evidence quote: In some cases, for instance in one of our projects in Uganda, we do not work with other international organizations but we are working with local CBOs and the Ministry of Health through district level government health facilities.
+Evidence quote: Before beginning to use SMC cards to measure coverage, Malaria Consortium pretested the use of the cards in different countries and modified the design of the cards based on feedback from these tests.

-Agreement level: agrees
+Agreement level: strongly_agrees

-Reasoning for extracting quote: This quote serves as evidence for calibrating the approach by showing how Malaria Consortium adapts its partnership strategy based on the specific location (Uganda) and the existing local infrastructure and actors (local CBOs, Ministry of Health, district facilities).
-This demonstrates modifying the intervention strategy and ensuring responsiveness to the local context.
+Reasoning for extracting quote: This quote describes a pre-intervention pilot test of the SMC cards (a tool used in the intervention) and the modification of their design based on feedback, directly illustrating strategic timing of pre-intervention data collection activities before full rollout, aligning with the insight's emphasis on formative phases before implementation.

 ###### Evidence#2

-Evidence doc name: Unknown Document
+Evidence doc name: /Users/phili/Library/CloudStorage/Dropbox/Phil/LeoMarketing/Marketing/Coding agent/final_markdown_files/04_Malaria_Consortium short/02_Interview notes/2016-11-09 Interview Notes.md

-Evidence quote: However, not all individuals had been informed that they needed to keep the SMC blister packs, so Malaria Consortium was not able to do all of the relevant cross checks.
-Going forward, Malaria Consortium will ensure that this information is communicated in advance of the intervention.
+Evidence quote: In its discussions with the ministries of health and in the process of rolling out its programs in-country, Malaria Consortium looked for existing household registration tools already in use in the same geographical areas as its programs.
+In some areas, it took advantage of existing household registers used in other programs (such as nutrition, integrated community case management, and neglected tropical disease programs) in order to adapt and simplify the tool it developed.

-Agreement level: strongly_agrees
+Agreement level: agrees

-Reasoning for extracting quote: This quote describes a finding from a specific location (Katsina State, mentioned in the preceding paragraph) where a lack of communication about keeping blister packs hindered monitoring.
-Based on this location-specific finding, Malaria Consortium decided to modify its communication strategy for future interventions.
-This demonstrates identifying a location-specific issue and adapting the intervention's communication approach in response.
-This finding and decision occurred during or after the Katsina project, which was before the main intervention period discussed.
+Reasoning for extracting quote: This quote describes actively seeking out and utilizing location-specific resources (existing household registers in specific geographical areas) to adapt and simplify a tool used in the intervention.
+This is a clear example of identifying and understanding location-specific factors (existing tools) and using them to modify the intervention's operational tools, making the approach responsive to the local context.
+This process occurred during the program rollout, which precedes or is part of the intervention setup.

 ###### Evidence#3

-Evidence doc name: Unknown Document
+Evidence doc name: /Users/phili/Library/CloudStorage/Dropbox/Phil/LeoMarketing/Marketing/Coding agent/final_markdown_files/04_Malaria_Consortium short/01_Summaries/2021 GiveWell Summary.md

 Evidence quote: Malaria Consortium told us that before starting work in countries under the ACCESS-SMC program, it conducted an assessment of the overall burden of malaria, transmission and rainfall patterns, regional malaria incidence over time, and seasonal variations in malaria.